olivia-mauger/tutorials/docs/source/operators.rst

 Logical Operators
 ^^^^^^^^^^^^^^^^^

 Logical operators in Shadow, like relational operators, evaluate to either ``true`` or ``false`` when used in expressions.
 They are commonly used in ``if``/ ``else`` statements, which are discussed in detail on the next page.
-See the below for a list of logical operators:
+See below for a list of logical operators:

 * ``and``
 * ``or``